UstadMobile/UstadMobile/CODING-STYLE.md

 memberVar!!.someField = "aValue"
 ```

-### Entities

-Entities are plain Kotlin classes that are used with Room persistence (and on JDBC using lib-door).
-They must have an empty constructor and a primary constructor in Kotlin.
-All number and boolean types must not be nullable.
-All Strings must be nullable.
-See [lib-database-entities/README.md](lib-database-entities/README.md) for more details.

 ### Conventions

 #### Spelling

 Use US English spellings, the same as system libraries etc.

-#### runOnUiThread

-It is the job of the presenter to call runOnUiThread when needed. *DO NOT* put runOnUiThread in the view itself.

-#### Tab lists

-The presenter should build a list of subviews as a String list.
-This can be a list containing only the VIEW_NAME of each tab to be displayed, or it can contain arguments as a query string.
-The name of the tab might be fixed (e.g. an instance of VIEW_NAME always has the same tab name, in which case a constant map can be used) or it might be needed to build this into the string. e.g. ["Tab1?arg1=value1", "Tab12arg1=value1"] or ["TabTitleMessageID;Tab1?arg1=value1", "TabTitleMessageID;Tab2?arg1=value1"]

 #### Localization strings